“The weekend at the college didn’t turn out like you planned, the things that pass for knowledge I can’t understand…” (Steely Dan – 1972)

-I say- “I hadn’t planned on driving”
+“I hadn’t planned on driving,” I responded.

 I ended up driving because he trumped me with the “work excuse“.
 But, I thought to myself, ‘No Matter- this won’t last long...

 To amuse myself while driving, I planned my “Game Day Ensemble” in my head.
 I was a little distracted thinking about my limited fashion options.
-Firstly, I don’t own a lot of Arkansas-red clothing; as a Red-head, I was brought up believing that red garments clash with orange hair.
+For starters, I don’t own a lot of Arkansas-red clothing; as a Red-head, I was brought up believing that red garments clash with orange hair.

 “Will you be selling those tomorrow?”

-Clerk- “That depends on whether we sell them all today, Sir…”
+Hotel Clerk- “That depends on whether we sell them all today, Sir…”

 Looking up from my phone, to see what they were discussing, I saw on the check-in counter, a basket full of hideous red plastic ponchos, with a sign attached that said,

-Now, if Jimmy balks at spending $400 for a Chihuahua, you can just imagine how recalcitrant he is going to be to buy a poncho, on the off-chance someone else is going to be selling them somewhere else for less.
+Now, if Jimmy balked at spending $400 money on a dog, you can just imagine how recalcitrant he is going to be to buy a poncho, on the off-chance someone else is going to be selling them cheaper somewhere else.
 I can also tell he is thinking that it’s quite possible the weatherman is wrong and there isn’t actually a 95% chance of rain.
 What if we spend that money and don’t end up needing those ponchos?

 The next morning, when it was time to leave for the football game, Jimmy reclaimed his manhood and got back in the driver’s seat.
 We had barely driven out of the hotel parking lot, when we noticed the flat tire.
-He spent the next two hours changing the flat, getting the tire repaired and cussing up a storm, in the aforementioned rain.
+He spent the next two hours changing the flat, getting the tire repaired and cussing up a storm, (no pun intended) in the aforementioned rain.